Admission at the Redlin Art Center is always free, and we’re open almost every day of the year.

 The Redlin Art Center is a non-profit foundation.
 The Redlin Center continues to give back to the community that supported Terry Redlin’s artistic endeavors by offering parking and admission, free of charge.

 We want to help make your visit to Watertown memorable.
 If you’re coming from out of town, spend time exploring Terry Redlin’s hometown.
 We have landmarks and attractions for tourists of all ages.
 Or make a weekend of your trip and take advantage of our discount travel packages.
 You can also plan your visit to coincide with one of our special events.

 The Redlin Art Center is located directly off the I-29 and U.S. Highway 212 interchange on the eastern edge of Watertown, South Dakota.
 You can see our distinguished brick building from the main highway!

 Flying in?
-The Watertown Municipal Airport provides service to and from Minneapolis.
+The Watertown Regional Airport provides service to and from:

 The Redlin Art Center is open to visitors year-round.
 Our typical hours are:

 - Sunday: 12 p.m.–4 p.m.